The Evolution of the REIT

 As demand for their shares began to rise, many REITs transformed themselves from private entities to public companies in order to take advantage of attractive valuations.
 In fact, some of the largest REITs went public during this time (e.g., Duke Realty, Kimco Property and Simon Property Group).
 By 1994, the estimated market capitalization of the U.S. REIT market had reached approximately USD 44 billion, almost six times its size in 1990.
 REITs have evolved into a mature asset class, with more than USD 938 billion in market capitalization.

-Interested in FRI?
+Interested in ICF?
 Don't miss the next report.

-Receive e-mail alerts for new research on FRI
+Receive e-mail alerts for new research on ICF

 Moreover, the breadth of the REIT market has increased to include the 12 property sectors currently available to REIT investors.
 Newer sectors include residential properties (e.g., manufactured homes), industrial properties, self-storage properties and hotels.